-20 Are there any limitations on a buyer's ability to gradually acquire an interest in a public company in the context of a real estate business combination?
+Are there any limitations on a buyer's ability to gradually acquire an interest in a public company in the context of a real estate business combination?
 Are these limitations typically built into organisational documents or inherent in applicable state or regulatory related regimes?

-As discussed in question 11, there may be limitations on a buyer's ability to acquire an interest due to limitations within the target's organisational documents or a shareholder rights plan.
-In any event, if the target has more than a minimal amount of any non-real property assets before acquiring more than US\$80.8 million of stock (subject to a cost-of-living based adjustment annually) the acquirer must obtain prior clearance by one of the US antitrust authorities pursuant to the Hart-Scott-Rodino Act.
+There may be limitations on a buyer's ability to acquire an interest due to limitations within the target's organisational documents or a shareholder rights plan.
+In any event, if the target has more than a minimal amount of any non-real property assets before acquiring more than US\$94 million of stock (subject to an annual cost-of-living based adjustment) the acquirer generally must, obtain prior clearance by one of the US antitrust authorities under the Hart-Scott-Rodino Act.
 Additionally, if 5 per cent or more of the stock is acquired, the buyer will need to make a public filing with the SEC on Schedule 13D within 10 days containing specified information.
-The target's board of directors may well consider the accumulation of a toehold to be a precursor to a hostile offer.
+The target's board of directors may well consider the accumulation of a toehold to being a precursor to a hostile offer.